![]() |

 appearance button -_tabBtnRef, 0, 0, 2, _tabCount,, @r,¬

 Fix the tab to use a small font.
-This is not a requirement, but it is information which many will find useful. */dim cfsRec as ControlFontStyleRec
+This is not a requirement, but it is information which many will find useful. */

 cfsRec.flags = _kControlUseSizeMask